-What Is Vitiligo in Dogs?
+What Is Vitiligo?

-Vitiligo is a rare skin and fur disorder that affects melanocytes.
-Just like in people, melanocytes are cells in the skin that are responsible for coloration so if they are damaged, the skin or fur will lose its pigment.
-Vitiligo is not the same thing as fur turning gray naturally and was first noted in dogs in 1971.
-It is an even rarer disease in cats.
+Vitiligo is a rare skin and hair disorder that affects melanocytes.
+Just like in people, melanocytes are cells in the skin that are responsible for coloration.
+If they are altered or damaged, the skin and/or coat will lose its pigment.
+Vitiligo is not the same thing as hair turning gray or white with age.

-Signs of Vitiligo in Dogs
+Symptoms of Vitiligo in Dogs

-Causes of Vitiligo in Dogs
+Causes of Vitiligo